phone with Spotify

 Most runners’ cadences fall between 160-180 SPM, though this can vary depending on pace, stride, and experience level.

-• Adjust for Different Runs: Use slower BPM playlists for recovery runs and faster ones for speed workouts.
+• Use slower BPM playlists for easy runs and faster ones for speed sessions.

 Why it works